 General Support: This Consists of the Board of Education, Central Administration, Finance, Personnel, Maintenance, Utilities, Central Printing, Central Data Processing, Fire and Liability Insurance, Employee Benefits, and BOCES Administrative costs.
-This area has decreased 34% from the reduction in employee benefits related to OPEB.
+This area has increased 57.9% from the increase in employee benefits related to OPEB.

-Instruction and Transportation: The instructional area had a decrease of 16.5%.
+Instruction and Transportation: The instructional area had an increase of 38.5%.
 This covers contractual agreements for salaries and employee benefits, as well as the purchase of supplies and materials.
-The decrease is attributable to the reduction in employee benefits related to OPEB.
-Transportation expenses increased 3.1% because of the net of increases to the transportation contract and rising prices for gasoline and diesel fuel, and increased bus repairs.
+The increase is attributable to the rise in employee benefits related to OPEB.
+Transportation expenses increased 5.0% because of the net of increases to the transportation contract and rising prices for gasoline and diesel fuel, and increased bus repairs.

-Debt Service Expenses: This area decreased \$85,099 or (11.5%) because the District's scheduled Serial Bond interest payments are decreasing as the bonds are paid down.
+Debt Service Expenses: This area decreased \$92,084 or (14%) because the District's scheduled Serial Bond interest payments are decreasing as the bonds are paid down.

-School Lunch Program: This area increased \$301,956 or 28.9% due to the net of increases in food purchases, salaries, materials and supplies offset by the reduction of contractual expenditures and benefits.
+School Lunch Program: This area increased \$602,627 or 44.8% due to the net of increases in food purchases, salaries, materials and supplies and rise in employee benefits related to OPEB.